saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!-- Copy this file into tools/site/coursenameFolder & start editing -->

 summary: Module 1 of the Cypress on Sauce course will introduce youon how to set up a Cypress test with Testrunner toolkit, a Docker container or Sauce VM, Docker, and Sauce Labs.
-Creat a basic Cypress test suite, and run it in a Docker container or on a Sauce Labs VM.
+Create a basic Cypress test suite, and run it in a Docker container or on a Sauce Labs VM.
 id: Module1-Testrunner
 categories: beginner
 tags: testrunner